Support available for sexual and blood borne infections

 There are many different types of sexually transmitted and blood-borne infections.

-A sexually transmitted infection (STI) is an infection that can be transmitted from one person to another through sexual contact (exchange of semen, vaginal fluid, blood or other fluids) including through oral sex.
+A sexually transmitted infection (STI) is an infection that can be transmitted from one person to another through sexual contact (exchange of semen, vaginal fluid, blood or other fluids or in some cases via skin-to-skin contact), including through oral sex.

 Blood borne infections (BBI) are primarily passed from one person to another through activities that allow the blood of one person to come in contact with the blood of another person, for example, through sexual contact, maternal transmission to baby, or sharing personal hygiene items, injection needles or drug-use equipment.